A35-Marvin/aws-libwebsockets/minimal-examples/secure-streams/minimal-secure-streams-smd/README.md

 1) When the client starts, we waits to hear the client state is OPERATIONAL in a direct smd participant callback.
-When it is, he creates a Secure Stream of streamtype "_lws_smd", creating a local SS handle.
+When it is, he creates a Secure Stream of streamtype "aws__lws_smd", creating a local SS handle.

 2) The SS creation request is proxied to the SS proxy process over Unix Domain Sockets.
-There it creates a Secure Stream object proxyside, and registers as an SMD participant... this smd-related behaviour is tied to the special streamtype name "_lws_smd".
+There it creates a Secure Stream object proxyside, and registers as an SMD participant... this smd-related behaviour is tied to the special streamtype name "aws__lws_smd".
 The SMD registration uses a class mask passed to the proxy in the tx credit field of the serialization.

 3) SMD messages that pass the class mask filter are proxied back to the client